clokep/relapse/docs/usage/configuration/config_documentation.md

 The public-facing base URL that clients use to access this Homeserver (not including _matrix/...).
 This is the same URL a user might enter into the 'Custom Homeserver URL' field on their client.
-If you use Synapse with a reverse proxy, this should be the URL to reach Synapse via the proxy.
+If you use Relapse with a reverse proxy, this should be the URL to reach Relapse via the proxy.
-Otherwise, it should be the URL to reach Synapse's client HTTP listener (see ['listeners'](#listeners) below).
+Otherwise, it should be the URL to reach Relapse's client HTTP listener (see ['listeners'](#listeners) below).

 Defaults to `https://<server_name>/`.